Actionable Book Summary: The Subtle Art of Not Giving a Fuck by Mark Manson

 An honest self-help book that’s totally different from anything you’ve read before.
-Mark throws all advice our minds were fed all these years: positive thinking and follow your passion, in the trash and explains in details what you should really do if you want to be happier and live a fulfilling life.
-His writing is harsh and even brutal at some points – as you can see from the title – but that’s what we really need, a kick in the butt, if we really want to change in a positive direction.
+Mark throws all advice our minds were fed all these years – positive thinking and follow your passion – in the trash and explains in details what you should really do if you want to be happier and live a fulfilling life.
+His writing is harsh and even brutal at some points – as you can see from the title – but that’s what we really need if we really want to change in a positive direction, a hard kick in the butt.

 The Core Idea:

 Being wrong plays a huge role in our daily lives.
-Even if you are right for one thing, the chance for you being wrong about other 5 things are extremely high.
+Even if you are right about one thing, there is a huge chance that you’re wrong about another 5 things.
 We are simply afraid to admit when we’re wrong because there’s so much outside pressure.

 If someone is better than you at something, then it’s likely because he has failed at it more than you have.”
 Mark Manson